Back to Business! Launch Your New Business With 10% Off — Start Now

 • Credited as coming from the fintech.
 In this case, the name of the fintech appears as the maker of the payment in the transaction details.
 The recipient cannot see your company name.

-This point depends on the strength of the relationships you have with your suppliers.
+This point depends on the strength of your relationships with your suppliers.
 Less regular suppliers may withhold sending goods until they can see your payment has landed in their account.
-This is where sharing payment confirmation with a supplier can give them the comfort they need to ship or send the goods on.
+Sharing payment confirmation with a supplier can give them the comfort they need to ship or send the goods.

-For international transfers, payment confirmation takes the form of the MT-103 document.
+For international transfers via SWIFT, payment confirmation takes the form of the MT-103 document.
 Your supplier should be familiar with this document and ask for it if they need it.
 Make sure your bank or fintech can produce this document easily so you can avoid any costly delays.

 We split this article into key questions and small details to be aware of, but really all of them should be taken into account when assessing the merits of a business account.